eth-act/planning/projects.md

 This a perpetual project.

 **Goal:** Establish security metrics for all of the different components; guest program, zkVMs, GPU orchestration, consensus layer client.
-Setup monitoring of these metrics and champion hardening initiatives.
+Set up monitoring of these metrics and champion hardening initiatives.

 **Owners:** ELs, CLs, zkVM teams, EF